 Currently, ATLAS calibration occurs only at the instrument level, not individual beams.
-Inter beam height variations in height on the order of centimeters are known to exist but have not been fully evaluated by the ICESat-2 Project Office, especially in the lower and mid latitudes.
+Inter beam variations in height over level surfaces on the order of centimeters are known to exist but have not been fully evaluated by the ICESat-2 Project Office, especially in the lower and mid latitudes.